CardMesh/web-app/README.md

 ### License

 The distribution of the package operates under the `MIT License`.
 Further information can be found in the LICENSE file.

+### DISCLAIMER: USE OF THIS GITHUB REPOSITORY

+By accessing and using this GitHub repository ("Repository"), you agree to the following terms and conditions.
+If you do not agree with any of these terms, please refrain from using the Repository.

+1) No Warranty or Liability:
+   The Repository is provided on an "as is" basis, without any warranties or representations of any kind, either expressed or implied.
+The owner(s) of the Repository ("Owner") hereby disclaim(s) any and all liability for any damages, losses, or injuries arising out of or in connection with the use, inability to use, or reliance on the Repository.

+2) No Legal Advice:
+   The content and information provided in the Repository are for informational purposes only and do not constitute legal advice.
+The Owner does not assume any responsibility for any actions taken or not taken based on the information provided in the Repository.
+For legal advice or specific inquiries, consult a qualified legal professional.

+3) Intellectual Property:
+   The Repository may contain copyrighted materials, including but not limited to code, documentation, images, and other intellectual property owned by the Owner or third parties.
+You may not use, copy, distribute, or modify any such materials without obtaining prior written permission from the respective copyright holder(s).

+4) External Links:
+   The Repository may include links to third-party websites or resources.
+The Owner does not endorse, control, or assume any responsibility for the content or practices of these third-party websites or resources.
+Accessing and using such links are solely at your own risk.

+5) Modification of Repository:
+   The Owner reserves the right to modify, update, or remove any content or functionality of the Repository at any time without prior notice.
+The Owner shall not be liable for any consequences arising from such modifications.

+6) Indemnification:
+   You agree to indemnify and hold the Owner harmless from and against any claims, damages, liabilities, costs, and expenses arising out of or in connection with your use of the Repository, including but not limited to any violation of these terms.

+7) Governing Law:
+   These terms shall be governed by and construed in accordance with the laws of the jurisdiction where the Owner is located, without regard to its conflict of law principles.

+By using the Repository, you acknowledge that you have read, understood, and agreed to these terms and conditions.
+If you do not agree with any of these terms, your sole remedy is to discontinue using the Repository.